nicklockwood/SoundManager/README.md

 Configuration
 --------------

-	FILE_EXTENSION - the default file extension for sounds when not specified.
+	DEFAULT_FILE_EXTENSION - the default file extension for sounds when not specified.

 Properties